TylorS/typed/apps/website/content/recipes/web-component.md

 ## Custom-element output inside Typed

 After registration, render the element like ordinary HTML.
 Declared attributes update its input snapshot.
-Browser code can also assign `element.props` directly; the integration restores an own `props` value assigned before upgrade.
+Each field passed to `render` is a read-only computed value created by `RefSubject.proxy`, so `${props.title}` observes that field directly.
+Browser code can also assign a complete `element.props` snapshot; the integration restores values assigned before upgrade.

 ```ts
 import { html } from "@typed/template";